Marco-AntonioVega/Pokemon-Website/README.md

 6) Type ctrl+c in your terminal to stop the server after you are finished.

 # Known issues:
-Fetching unique cries, flavor text, and species for Pokémon that share the same Pokédex number but have different forms is currently impossible with the resources I have.
+1) Fetching unique cries, flavor text, and species for Pokémon that share the same Pokédex number but have different forms is currently impossible with the resources I have.
 I may have to hard code or make my own API for this to be perfect.
+2) There are currently no Pokémon cries from Generation 9, unless the ownder of [PokémonCries](https://pokemoncries.com) updates their site in the future or if I find another API.
+3) Since Generation 9 is still new, [RESTful PokéAPI](https://pokeapi.co/) has no info for Pokémon in that generation yet.